solidfire/solidfire-cli/README.md

 Description:

-StartBulkVolumeWrite allows you to initialize a bulk volume write session on a specified volume.Only two bulk volume processes can run simultaneously on a volume.When the session is initialized, data can be written to a SolidFire storage volume from an external backup source.The external data is accessed by a web server running on a SolidFire node.Communications and server interaction information for external data access is passed by a script running on the SolidFire storage system.
+StartBulkVolumeWrite allows you to initialize a bulk volume write session on a specified volume.
+Only two bulk volume processes can run simultaneously on a volume.
+When the session is initialized, data can be written to a SolidFire storage volume from an external backup source.
+The external data is accessed by a web server running on a SolidFire node.
+Communications and server interaction information for external data access is passed by a script running on the SolidFire storage system.

 Options: